strvcom/strv-gatsby-theme-blog/strv-gatsby-theme-blog/README.md

-# The smallest possible Gatsby theme
+# strv-gatsby-theme-blog

 ## Quick Start

+Install the theme and its dependencies:

 ```shell
 mkdir my-site